gkampiotis/learning-to-code-documentation/README.md

   <h2>First Steps.
 Having fun is required.</h2>

 I started with [Processing](https://processing.org/) , a Java-based framework.
 Processing is suitable for digital media creations.
 At first I started learning the basics (variables, functions, etc).
-I followed the tutorials from [fun programming](https://funprogramming.org/) which is well made and was easy to follow along.
+I followed the tutorials from [fun programming](https://funprogramming.org/) which is well made and easy to follow along.
 First few weeks I was making simple drawings and mini-animations of basic shapes or text.

 ![Untitled design](https://user-images.githubusercontent.com/34453848/162248841-3ab4999d-0a3b-48d4-b6d2-bc1097651054.gif)